QServ/QServ/README.md

 config/ This directory contains example configuration.
 It is read by the configManager.

-configManager/ Rades configurations files and saves them in .cfg
+configManager/ Reads configurations files and saves them in .cfg

 ConnectionHandeler/ Handeles connections, reconnect and disconnection handlers.